AhmadQasim/reinforcement-learning/README.md

 # Reinforcement Learning
-Self-study and implementation of deep reinforcement learning papers/algorithms with a friend.
+Self-study and implementations of deep reinforcement learning papers/algorithms with a friend.

 The following algorithms can be found in the repo: